-The pamphlet purports to be the story of two brothers, Roberto and Lucanio and their time spent with a courtesan named Lamilia.
+The pamphlet purports to be the story of two brothers, Roberto and Lucanio, and their time spent with a courtesan named Lamilia.
 Her name is evocative of the succubus Lamia, a beautiful daemon and muse of classical mythology (enshrined in John Keats’ poem of 1820).
 Upon the death of their father, industrious Lucanio is left the entirety of the inheritance, and Roberto, who is a lay-about, loafing, forever speculating scholar, gets only a groat.
 After a night of storytelling, songs, and sexual innuendo supplied by Lamilia, Roberto attempts to conspire with the courtesan to fleece his own brother.
-She betrays Roberto’s confidences and is caste out.
+She betrays Roberto’s confidences and he is cast out.
 He eventually meets an actor who convinces him of the financial possibilities of the theater.
 Soon Roberto becomes a successful playwright, while Lucanio spends all of his money on Lamilia and ends up working as a pimp.

 Ultimately, Roberto’s bohemian excess leaves him sick, dying, and broke.
-While waiting to die, her writes about several playwrights that he has known, and warns anyone who may be interested in working in theaters about the perils in encountering these figures, judged as every bit as nefarious as the courtesans and pimps of Lamilia’s den of iniquity.
+While waiting to die, he writes about several playwrights he has known, and warns anyone who may be interested in working in theaters about the perils in encountering these figures, judged to be every bit as nefarious as the courtesans and pimps of Lamilia’s den of iniquity.
 He writes of a famous dramatist guilty of atheism who many assume to be Marlowe, of a modern Juvenal who it is hypothesized is Thomas Nash, and of a third acquaintance driven to “extreme shifts” to survive, and which it has been conjectured may refer to George Peele.

 Eventually Greene, rather predictably, reveals that the story which has been told is actually his own.
 He bemoans how being a Southwark dramatist has doomed his morals and health.
 Greene unconvincingly asks for repentance, and writes in feigned fear of his impending death.
 As is the narrative convention of the conversion tale, the reader is treated to some juicy details of not just “Roberto” Greene’s life, but indeed of his interactions with the increasingly famous members of bohemian London.
 In this way, Greene basically invented the gossipy celebrity tell-all, just as trashy as a tabloid account about the predilections and peccadillos of the inhabitants of Sunset Boulevard.
 Greene’s pamphlet may have contained a plea for salvation, but he wasn’t going to go to hell before settling some scores.

-Greene’s chief target was “an upstart Crow,” who “supposes he is as well able to bombast out a blank verse as the best of you”.
-Readers would have understood the “upstart Crow” to be an actor – crows being mere mimics of actual voices and having no language of their own.
+Greene’s chief target was “an upstart Crow”, who “supposes he is as well able to bombast out a blank verse as the best of you”.
+Readers would have understood the “upstart Crow” to be an actor — crows being mere mimics of actual voices and having no language of their own.
 As an “upstart” he would be one whose young age betrays his ambition as arrogant and naïve.
-That this actor-turned-playwright “supposes” he is able to “bombast out a blank verse” (the alliteration of the line both slightly ridiculous and also mimicking the explosive “bombast” and arrogance of this writer), belies that this upstart crow is simply a “Johannes factotum”, that is a “Johnny Do-It-All”, or a Jack-Of-All-Trades (and master of none).
+That this actor-turned-playwright “supposes” he is able to “bombast out a blank verse” (the alliteration of the line being slightly ridiculous and also mimicking the explosive “bombast” and arrogance of this writer), belies the fact that this upstart crow is simply a “Johannes factotum”, that is a “Johnny Do-It-All”, or a Jack-Of-All-Trades (and master of none).

-This Johnny-Do-It-All has beautified his verse “with our feathers.”
+This Johnny-Do-It-All has beautified his verse “with our feathers”.
 He has appropriated the “mighty-line” of Marlowe’s unrhymed iambic pentameter with blustery confidence (though he is a mere technician).
 He has a “tiger’s heart, wrapped in a player’s hyde”, unable to fully escape the stigma of first playing on the stage before he would write for it.
-This line makes more sense when placed in some context – it’s a parody London audiences would recognize – “Oh, tiger’s heart wrapped in a woman’s hide” – from a play called Henry VI: Part III.
+This line makes more sense when placed in some context — it’s a parody London audiences would recognize — “Oh, tiger’s heart wrapped in a woman’s hide” – from a play called Henry VI: Part III.
 It was by an actor with the hubris to think he could write plays the equal of someone like Greene, a writer by the name of William Shakespeare.

 Oft have I sung of love and of his fire;